 For intermediate and advanced surfers, these waves may be for you.

-You can hit up Sergio again from Sayulita Surf School and ask him to take you to La Lancha if you don’t have your own board and car.
-It’s just about 20 minutes from Sayulita, and this beach is well worth visiting!
+You can take this tour to La Lancha if you don’t have your own board and car.
+It’s just about 20-30 minutes from Sayulita, and this beach is well worth visiting!

 There are bike tours that take you around town and depending on the day you book, you’ll have different activities as there’s something always happening around Puerta Vallarta.